Axentro/minaxnt/README.md

 ### CPU Affinity : Hyper-Threaded Architecture

-Sometime you have to use the same computer to mine $AXNT and do other stuff.
+Sometime you have to use the same computer for mining and doing other stuff at the same time.

 That's interesting to configure MinAXNT to use only a limited cores in order to use your computer in the same time.

-To use MinAXNT on only 4 logical cores (the most powerful), you could use external tips described bellow:
+To use MinAXNT on only 4 cores (the most powerful) go to the section corresponding to your use case:

 #### Linux with `taskset`